tensorflow/tensorflow/tensorflow/lite/experimental/micro/README.md

         5. Press Ctrl+c to exit
     4. Press BTN2.
 An LED will flash for 1 second.
 Speak your utterance during this one second
     5. The debugger will print out four numbers.
         They are the probabilites for
-        1) no speech, 2) unknown speech, 3) yes, 4) no
+        1.  no speech
+        2.  unkown speech
+        3.  yes
+        4.  no
     6. The EVB LEDs will indicate detection.
         1. LED0 (rightmost LED) - ON when capturing 1sec of audio
         2. LED1 - ON when detecting silence